browserengineering/book/book/animations.md

 a linear easing function for our browser, so it will look identical to the JavaScript and subtly different from real browsers.

-To implement CSS transitions, we'll need to move the variables like `current_frame` and `change_per_frame` from JavaScript into the browser, and save them on some kind of animation object.
-Multiple elements can animate at a time, so let's store animations in an `animations` dictionary on each node, keyed by the property being animated:[^delete-complicated]
+To implement CSS transitions, we'll need to move JavaScript variables like `current_frame` and `change_per_frame` into some kind of animation object inside the browser.
+Since multiple elements can animate at a time, let's store an `animations` dictionary on each node, keyed by the property being animated:[^delete-complicated]

 [^delete-complicated]: For simplicity, this code leaves animations in
     the `animations` dictionary even when they're done animating.